-Example 5 shows how to create a replica using the TransactionalSession interface.
-Use this to replace the last line of code from Example 4 on page 265.
+Example 85 shows how to create a replica using the TransactionalSession interface.
+Use this to replace the last line of code from Example 84 on page 580.

-Example 5Creating a replica using the TransactionalSession interface
+Example 85: Creating a replica using the TransactionalSession interface

-- 1 Create a TransactionalSession by calling create transactional session() on the connector. - 2 Set the replicas access mode to READ ONLY. - 3 Set the replicas isolation level to the lowest level of risk. - 4 The replica has no end of association callback. - 5 The TypeId is not implemented. - 6 The presence of the replicas parameter in the parameter list indicates that this instance is a member of a replica group.
+1 c 2 3 4 5 6 CosPersistentState::TransactionalSession_var = connector-&gt;create_transactional_session( READ_ONLY, SERIALIZABLE, NULL, NULL, parameters); 1 2 3 4 5 6 create_transactional_session() on the connector.
+Set the replicas access mode to READ_ONLY.
+Set the replicas isolation level to the lowest level of risk.
+The replica has no end of association callback.
+The TypeId is not implemented.
+Election of a master a sl Tl tc ha When there is only one member in a replica group, that replica is started as a master.

-Election of a master

-When there is only one member in a replica group, that replica is started as a master.
 When there are two or more members, each replica is started as a slave and an election is used to decide which replica will be the master.
 The operation IT_PSS::TransactionalSession::is_replica() can be used to determine whether the current replica is a master or a slave.
 This function has the following return values: true, if the current replica is a slave; false, if the current replica is the master.